Does it ever feel like the space between the keys on your keyboard is comparable to the space between the couch cushions?

 - It’s durable and beautiful as you will find each key is specifically printed for better recognition.

 - It may take you a little extra time getting used to the printed characters.
 A bit expensive than most other options.

 Additional Tips & Resources

 Once you have a keyboard cover, keeping your keys clean is a breeze.
 While you should still be removing the cover and cleaning both it and the keys themselves on a regular basis, it’s definitely less pressure.
 Learn more from this step-by-step guide made by Apple.

 Keep in mind that keyboard cover is taking the beating instead of your keys — not simply deflecting it.
 It needs to be cleaned gently as oils and crumbs build up.
 The process is super simple and shouldn’t take you more than a few minutes.

-For some general tips on keeping your whole computer in peak shape, use this guide for cleaning everything from the actual keyboard to the screen.
+For some general tips on keeping your whole computer in peak shape, use this guide from New York Times for cleaning everything from the actual keyboard to the screen.

 Keyboard covers are more than a neat decoration.
 They protect your powerful MacBook from falling victim to slips and spills and keep things clean all around.
 Do you have a favorite keyboard skin?
-Click on the Contact page above and tell us about it.
+Leave a comment and let us know.